“William, William, can you hear me, Mr. Clarkson?”

 “You’re in a secure recovery room in the Virginia Commonwealth University Medical Center.
 It’s a precaution that was taken because the investigation of the incident is still ongoing.
 If you’re up to it, the FBI would like to come in and ask you a few questions.”

 “OK, I think I can handle it.”

 Judging by his gray hair, the agent must have been one of the FBI's most senior investigators.
-He showed me his ID then settled in to an upholstered chair, a chair which looked as if it had been taken from an executive office.
+He showed Sean his ID then sat on a stool next to the bed.
 This was going to be a big deal.

 “I understand.
 Go ahead.”

 “I am going to ask this to make sure we cover all bases.
 Did you stab yourself?”

 “Is there anyone who was there who you think would have reason to injure you?”